3 Ways to Keep Image Aspect Ratio In HTML CSS

 </style>

-• The percentage padding-bottom or padding-top is relevant to the width of the box.
+• The padding-bottom is calculated relative to the width of the box, so:

 That’s all for this tutorial, and here is a small section on some extras and links that may be useful to you.